AionSystem/SOVEREIGN-TRACE-PROTOCOL/UNILATERAL-NDA.md

   not publicly available in AionSystem/SOVEREIGN-TRACE-PROTOCOL
 - Unpublished certification findings, draft assessment reports, and internal scoring records
-- Business strategy, pricing models, and client information
-- Technical implementations, roadmaps, and unreleased features
+- Business strategy and unreleased technical features
 - Any information marked "CONFIDENTIAL" or disclosed in circumstances indicating confidentiality